“By the time she was halfway through the show, she had the audience cheering at the end of each number.” – Richard

 Photos: Judy and fans in 1968.

 July 22, 1990: This article gives details about the re-release of MGM soundtracks by the CBS Special Products label.
 The label had released an expanded version of The Wizard of Oz soundtrack in 1989 and would eventually release expanded versions of most of the popular MGM Records soundtracks.
-Instead of using the abridged MGM Records versions of the soundtracks, CBS recorded new soundtracks taken directly from the soundtracks of the films (much like most of us fans had been doing on our own via TV showings).
+Instead of using the abridged MGM Records versions of the soundtracks, CBS made new recordings taken directly from the soundtracks of the films (much like most of us fans had been doing on our own via TV showings).
 In some instances they included outtakes.
 Their version of the soundtrack to The Wizard of Oz featured the premiere CD release of “The Jitterbug” (in abridged format).
 The results varied in sound quality but at the time they were the only, and usually, first CD soundtracks of the great MGM musicals and the very first time expanded editions were released.

 Click on the images below to check out The Judy Garland Online Discography’s pages for each edition (and the other editions of those soundtracks).